 If you wish to make a complaint you can follow the regular complaint process.
 See the separate complaints policy for information (you can find this on our website).

 You have the right to make a complaint at any time to the Information Commissioner’s Office, the UK supervising authority for data protection issues.
 Details of how to do this can be found at the Information Commissioner’s Office (ICO) website.

-This policy will be reviewed by the Udny Community Trust board to ensure it remains up to date and compliant with the law.
+This policy will be reviewed by the UCTC Board to ensure it remains up to date and compliant with the law.

 This document was last reviewed on 24th August 2018.